hjjshine/hj_spaceranger/README.md

 - Workflow pipelines (work in progress)

 Building and pushing docker images:
+Please download the spaceranger tar.gz file in this folder `dockers/spaceranger-4.0.1`, and then run the following commands to build and push the docker images.

 ```
 docker buildx build \
 --platform linux/amd64 \ #for terra workflows